Noisycall/simple-nought-cross/README.md

-# Simple Chess
+# Simple Nought and Cross
-Simple chess program using Tauri
+Simple Noughts and Cross Game using Tauri

-WIP!!